reasonml-editor/vim-reason-plus/README.md

 let g:deoplete#enable_at_startup = 1
 ```

 To install those, do `:PlugClean`, `:PlugInstall`, `:PlugUpdate` then `:UpdateRemotePlugins` (for neovim).
-This seems contrived, but folks often forget to properly setup their plugins, so we're not taking changes with the instructions here.
+This may seem contrived, but folks often forget to properly setup their plugins, so we're not taking chances with the instructions here.

-If you're doing native development, instead of reason-language-server, you can try [ocaml-language-server](https://github.com/freebroccolo/ocaml-language-server#installation-1).
+Reason-language-server currently only supports BuckleScript and OCaml 4.02.3 as compiler backends.
+For native development using OCaml 4.03 or later, you should prefer [ocaml-language-server](https://github.com/freebroccolo/ocaml-language-server#installation-1).

 ## Bonus Language Server Configuration